Cheng-MaoMao/comment-translate-ai/README_en.md

 ![问题面板翻译](./image/problemTranslateLang.gif)

-## 🚧 Under development
+## 🚧 Under Development

-* [ ] 🔍 When using the issue panel information translation function, if the language is the same, do not translate.
+- [ ] 🔍 When using the issue panel information translation feature, do not translate if the source and target language are the same
-* [ ] 🔄 Save multiple API sets and support switching.
+- [ ] 🔄 Save multiple API configurations and support switching between them

+*My TypeScript skills are weak, and I currently have no clear idea how to implement these two features.
+I’d appreciate any guidance from experts.*

 ## 🤝 Contributing